 In mid-March, the Legislature concluded its extended session with the approval of the 2015-16 budget.
 After the governor's vetoes, statewide general funds total nearly \$4.3 billion, up 1.3 percent from the statewide total (including vetoes) for 2014-15.
 General funds for higher education decline 2.1 percent to \$405.9 million, including \$271.9 million for the college and university system (down 2.9 percent) and \$65.5 million for community and technical colleges (down 0.8 percent).
+In-state undergraduate students at public four-year institutions pay between 4 percent and 9.7 percent more in 2015-16.
+Students at public two-year institutions saw an increase in tuition and mandatory fees between 0.5 percent and 9.8 percent.

 Overall general funding for K-12 education totals slightly less than \$2 billion, down 3.4 percent.
-State aid to schools will total over \$1.7 billion, a 5.3 percent decrease.
+State aid to schools totals over \$1.7 billion, a 5.3 percent decrease.
 Funding for the state Department of Education for programs other than state aid to schools increases 9.5 percent to \$159.5 million; much of the increase is attributable to new funding for the early literacy program established in 2014 (\$5.7 million) and school based truancy prevention (\$2 million).
 Funding for the department's performance audits division is up 7.2 percent to \$1.8 million.